All Episodes

 And then the people in the middle, they kind of go either way.

-Yeah, back to my original question.
+Back to my original question.

-Based on your classification of people, with many being good, many being in the middle and two percent being psychopathic, and based on all the information you've been able to read and glean from from things that Americans don't have the opportunity to see except that you're sharing it.
+Based on your classification of people, with many being good, many being in the middle, and 2% being psychopathic, and based on all the information you've been able to read and glean from things that Americans don't have the opportunity to see, except that you're sharing it, how would you classify Barack Obama and Hillary Clinton?

 Obama's hard to understand.

-There's a clear transition in Obama as he gets into government and then starts to identify with the authority that he has and as far as we can see starts to become um more abusive in his exercise of authority because he identifies too much his own ego with what has happened in relation to various parts of the government.
+And as far as we can see, starts to become more abusive in his exercise of authority because he identifies too much his own ego with what has happened in relation to various parts of the government.

-The president should be someone who forces accountability on the government rather than someone who uh tries to hide when the government gets it wrong.
+The president should be someone who forces accountability on the government rather than someone who tries to hide when the government gets it wrong.

 And Hillary?